markoooooooo/ooo/Leigh Brasington & Andrés Gómez Emilsson on WystanTBS YouTube Channel.md

 						- Opioids
 			- Experience
 			- Lots of physical sensation, shaking or heat, maybe your hairs stand up due to the noreprheneprine.
 In the background happiness or joy, so a positive state.
+			- Chaotic center of attention and smooth background
 		- ### 2nd Jhana
 			- Piti reduced, Suka in the foreground.
 			- Much less physical activity.
 			- Just happy for no reason, but much calmer.
 			- Speaks of inner tranquility.
 			- Background physical stuff that's mostly emotional.
+			- Fairly smooth center of attention and a little bit of chaotic background.
 		- ### 3rd Jhana
 			- You quiet the piti until it disappears.
 			- Just left with suka, not so much joy or happiness, just contentment.
 			- You are satisfied.
 Wishlessness.
 			- Very still because all of the piti is gone.
 			- Still pleasant but much calmer.
+			- Even more smooth center of attention and no chaotic background.
 		- ### 4th Jhana
 			- Beyond pleasure and pain.
 			- Contains mindfulness fully purified by [[equanimity]].